-3.)
-Re-install the crossmembers, remembering to align them as before.
-Position the e-Lift II under the treadle pulley support crossmembers to align the holes in the e-Lift II mounting plate with Holes 1, 2, 3, and 4.
-Ensure that the e-Lift II power switch faces to the rear of the loom and the round foot switch connector faces the front of the loom.
+Installing the E-Lift Motor-Controller Assembly The E-Lift will be mounted to the previously installed #12 Treadle Pulley Crossmembers.
+(See FIGURE EL-2).
+Position the E-Lift under the treadle pulley support crossmembers to align the holes in the E-Lift mounting plate with the vertical holes in #12 crossmembers.
+The E-Lift should be 12" from the inside edge of the right side frame.
+Ensure that the E-Lift power switch faces to the rear of the loom and the round foot switch connector faces the front of the loom.
 The motor box is quite heavy, so if you have a couple of pieces of 2" x 4" to slip under the motor box, this will help elevate it into position while getting the bolts and blocks in place.